152 Best Hotels in New York City, New York

 $ | 233 W. 125th St., New York, NY, 10027, USA Fodor's Choice

-Harlem officially has a new hotel, further marking its territory on the New York City tourism scene.
-The Renaissance New York Harlem Hotel is hard to miss, with its bright lights out front that read "Victoria," an ode to being in the space of the famed Victoria Theater.
-With the Apollo Theater going under a massive expansion this year, The Apollo Stages at The Victoria are accessible via the third floor of the hotel's building.
+Conveniently located right on 125th Street, The Renaissance New York Harlem Hotel is hard to miss, with its bright lights out front that read "Victoria," an ode to being in the space of the famed Victoria Theater.
+Aside from its central location, one of the best perks of staying at The Renaissance New York Harlem Hotel is its connection to The Apollo Stages at The Victoria, which are accessible via the third floor of the hotel's building.
 On the fifth floor is where you'll find the hotel's front desk, along with a restaurant/bar, appropriately named The Victoria Theater Restaurant, which offers live music on select nights.
 The highest rooms can be found on the 27th floor, and when the elevator doors open, you're greeted with floor-to-ceiling window views of Harlem.
 Overall, the vibe is super swanky, with gold accents throughout the building, and plenty of dedicated memorabilia to some of Harlem's most prominent musical figures.

 Pros